 also wanted a more conventional cockpit with a fixed roof and car-like entry door.
 To accomplish this he riveted the canopy closed and cut a large opening in the port

 fuselage side.
 This resulted in the destruction of the fuselage's main structural supports.
-A door was built and installed.
+A door was built and installed, and the vertical stablizer lengthened.

 Unable to cure a series of cooling problems with the Ranger engines the owner abandoned the idea of a twin and installed a Continental radial (possibly obtained from a